 You can also contact the Legal Clinic, or the faculty member in charge of the educational program that you seek to enroll in.
 The further information you will receive will include notification to you of your right to request a criminal history evaluation letter from the licensing authority in order to clarify your particular situation.

 None.
 Students need the Student Handbook and Student Clinical Handbook and clinical documents/forms (purchased as a single large handout from West Campus Bookstore)

-Black pens, dark Sharpie markers, a centimeter ruler, pocket calculator, scrubs (solid Navy Blue), white tennis shoes, Amarillo College cloth patch, Amarillo College Student nametag, and Dosimeter badge--consult faculty for instructions regarding procurement of dosimeter badge
+Black pens, dark Sharpie markers, a centimeter ruler, pocket calculator, scrubs (solid Navy Blue or as per described by your clinical facility), white tennis shoes, Amarillo College cloth patch, Amarillo College Student nametag, and Dosimeter badge--consult faculty for instructions regarding procurement of dosimeter badge

 Specifics of dress code etc. are described in the Student Clinical Handbook

 Specified hours of clinical practice: Mondays adn Fridays all work day unless otheerwise described/negotiated and approved by clinical staff and college faculty

 These courses will emphasize treatment procedures and equipment orientation, enhancement of clinical skills as outlined by ARRT.
 Included in Practicums I, II, III will be rotations to non radiation therapy areas (e.g. nursing, reception, etc.)

 Each rotation, generally 4 weeks long, the student will be evaluated on and will be able to do the following with a minimum 80% accuracy as evaluated by the supervising clinical faculty:

 Evaluated objectives include: